-Slide the shaft and assembled bearings into the pedestal until the inboard bearing is fully seated against the retaining ring.
+Slide the shaft and assembled bearings into the pedestal until the retaining ring on the inboard bearing is fully seated against the pedestal shoulder.

 CAUTION

 When installing the shaft and bearings into the bearing bore, push against the outer race.
 Never hit the balls or ball cage.